decatur/ansatz27/README.md

 # Building

-1. Execute `tests.m` and fix all errors.
+1. Execute `runsuite.m` in its containing directory and fix all errors.
-2. Execute `build.py` will replace all code fragments in `README.md`.
+2. Execute `build.py` in its containing directory to update all code fragments in `README.md`.

 # Design Decisions